 Net proceeds of \$57,535,000 were deposited into an irrevocable trust with an escrow agent to provide for debt service payments on the 5307 (Series 2004B and 2006A) bonds.
 As a result, a portion of the 5307 (Series 2004B and 2006A) bonds then outstanding are considered to be defeased and the related liability has been removed from the Statements of Net Position.
 The CTA refunded the various bonds using the proceeds from the 2011 Series bonds which increased its total debt service payments over the next 18 years by \$34,252,000 and resulted in an economic loss (difference between the present values of the debt service payments on the old and new debt) of \$9,214,000.
-The defeased debt had a zero balance as of December 31, 2020 and 2019.
+The defeased debt had a zero balance as of December 31, 2021 and 2020.

 The difference between the reacquisition price and the net carrying amount of the bonds refunded by the Capital Grant Receipts Revenue Bonds, Refunding Series 2011 of \$6,794,000 was deferred and is being amortized over 18 years.
-The deferred amount ending balance for the years ended December 31, 2020 and 2019 was \$2,499,000 and \$2,968,000, respectively, and recorded as a deferred outflow of resources in the accompanying Statements of Net Position.
-Amortization of the deferred amount on the refunding was \$469,000 and \$468,000 for the years ended December 31, 2020 and 2019, respectively.
+The deferred amount ending balance for the year ended December 31, 2020 was \$2,499,000 and was recorded as a deferred outflow of resources in the accompanying Statements of Net Position.
+There was no deferred balance as of December 31, 2021.
+Amortization of the deferred amount on the refunding was \$469,000 for the year ended December 31, 2020.